lahiruudayakumara/luce/README.md

 # Luce Logger

-**Luce Logger** (Italian for "light") is a lightweight, fast, and customizable logging library for Node.js.
+**Luce** (Italian for "light") is a lightweight, fast, and customizable logging library for Node.js.
 Inspired by [Pino](https://github.com/pinojs/pino), it offers structured logging with emoji support, pretty printing, and flexible transports—all with zero runtime dependencies.

 ## Features